 A final point.
 If you let AI write your code for you, you'll rob yourself of the thrill you'll experience when you finally, after much time and frustration, solve that hard problem.
 Young coders who relies too much on AI impoverish themselves.

 We need a tool to write code, debug code (which means to fix the mistakes) and run code.
 Such a tool is called an "Integrated Development Environment" or "IDE" for short.
 We have Chromebooks, and no Chrome IDE exists for Python.
 Fortunately a few good in-browser IDE's exist.
-We'll use replit.com.
+We'll use codehs.com.
 You'll need to sign up if you haven't already.
-See the "Sign up" button top right.
 Use your school Google account.

-Once you've created an account and signed in, you'll create a Python repl.
+Once you've created an account and signed in, you'll create a new Python program.
 (It's easy.
-Just follow the on-screen prompts.)
-You'll then find yourself in repl's Python IDE.
-On the left is all files for that repl, in the middle is the code editor and on the right is the Python console.
-I'll teach you about all that in the first few weeks.
+Just go to your Sandbox and then follow the on-screen prompts.)
+You'll then find yourself in CodeHS's Python IDE.
+On the left is all files for that repl, in the middle is the code editor and on the right is a console.
+I'll teach you about all that in the first few days.

 The core concept of the class is the concept of a function.
 In Chapter 0, I explain why that is so.